SimonJonas/SqlServerValidationToolkit/README.md

 - Comparison-rule to compare the value of one column with the value of another column
 - CustomQuery-rule which allows you to define a custom query and define your own error types.
 The query returns the id of the invalid values and the errorType-code.

+##Are there alternatives?
+If you are using Integration Services and want to integrate your validation into your SSIS-project, you can use the components of the TaskFactory from PragmaticsWorks.
+It is available under http://pragmaticworks.com/Products/Task-Factory.
+This tool is a small open source alternative.
+In future releases it will have a command line interface and will be usable also from an SSIS-Project.

 ##Where can I use it?
 In a perfect world you would not need this tool.
 The applications would all validate the input-data themselves and give the user immediate feedback if one of the rules is broken.
 However sometimes applications don't validate or they don't validate the right thing and after a while your boss comes and sais the existing data needs to be shipped to a data warehouse.
 What do you do?
 You validate yourself.
 You write all SQL-queries that filter the wrong values in the ETL-process or you correct them one by one.